WarMechanic/AItheric-Magic/README.md

 	> The first format which I wrote in.
 Something like xml tags used as entity components, wrapped in tables to prevent format leaking.

 - Basilisk
 	> Work-in-progress, being designed with Discord teaching to supercede Catnip.
-Programmatic like pseudo-python, lower token count and easier to read.
+Programmatic like pseudo-python, higher token baseline with no inheritance so far, high quality of response with less nudging.

 ---